Who We Are

 The National Ecosystem Services Partnership engages both public and private individuals and organizations to enhance collaboration within the ecosystem services community and to strengthen coordination of policy and market implementation and research at the national level.

-The Nicholas Institute is housed on Campus Drive on Duke University's West Campus, but also has staff in Duke's Washington, D.C. office and the Duke Marine Lab in Beaufort, N.C.
+The Nicholas Institute is housed on Science Drive on Duke University's campus, but also has presence in Duke's Washington, DC, office.